Bjanski/Exile_halo_parachute/README.md

 # ExHP
 Adds actions to a player so they can eject from air vehicles and pull parachutes without a parachute.

+## Dependencies
+ * Exile

 ## Installation
-Add the row from description.ext into you own description.ext inside the mission root folder.
+* Add the content from description.ext into you own description.ext inside the mission root folder.
-Add the ExHP folder into the mission root folder.
+* Add the ExHP folder into the mission root folder.

 ##Contribute
 Contributions are allways welcome, please read [Contribution Guidlines](CONTRIBUTING.md) first.